mossnoah123/KBArticleExpirationNotification/README.md

 ## Future Plans for this Project
 * Biggest Goal: Eliminate the need for a Google Sheet altogether and use the [KnowledgeBase API](https://kb.wisc.edu/kbGuide/page.php?id=71945) to determine expiring articles.
 * Develop a UI that is used to interface with a KB Article Google Sheet.
-This will allow priviliged users to modify the sheet from the UI, bypassing logging into Google every time and possibly breaking the script by directly modifying the sheet.
+This will allow privileged users to modify the sheet from the UI, bypassing logging into Google every time and possibly breaking the script by directly modifying the sheet.
 * Compensating for modification of the structure of the sheet.
    - Allowing column names to be added, removed, modified.
    - Allowing for gaps between articles.